 14.11 Conditional logical operators

 The && and | | operators are called the conditional logical operators.
 They are also called the "short-circuiting" logical operators.

 '''

 conditional-and-expression:

 inclusive-or-expression

-conditional-and-expression & inclusive-or-expression
+conditional-and-expression:

 conditional-or-expression:

 conditional-and-expression

-conditional-or-expression | conditional-and-expression
+conditional-or-expression | | conditional-and-expression

 '''